penguinmails/client/docs/storybook/core/alert.md

 // For use within forms or content
 <Alert>
   <AlertDescription>
-    <strong>Note:</strong> Changes you make here will affect all users in your organization.
+    **Note:** Changes you make here will affect all users in your organization.
   </AlertDescription>
 </Alert>
 ```